 How to take care of your hair based on density

-Low density hair: Your hair has less volume relative to others, so avoid heavy products that weigh down your hair and further limit volume.
-Reduce the amount of products you use, and make sure to keep your scalp clean and free from product buildup.
+If your hair is low density, your hair has less volume relative to others, so avoid heavy products that weigh down your hair and further limit volume.
+Reduce the amount of products you use, especially leave-in products like stylers, moisturizers, and oils.
+Make sure to keep your scalp clean and free from product buildup.

 You might also want to try products that enhance volume, such as mousses or leave-in conditioners.
+This Avocado and Kiwi Leave-in Conditioner is a great option.
 You can use different methods to make your curls expand, such as picking or fluffing them out, encouraging frizz, or stretching them.
-Deep condition your hair regularly with the Dull Hair Solution of NaturAll Club's Avocado Deep Conditioner to keep your hair moisturized without weighing it down.
+Deep condition your hair regularly with NaturAll's Curl Defining Acai and Flaxseed Ice Cream Treatment Deep Conditioner to keep your hair moisturized without weighing it down.

-Medium density hair: Your hair responds well to a range of products, whether you want to enhance volume with light leave-ins and sprays, or reduce volume with butters.
+Medium density hair responds well to a range of products, whether you want to enhance volume with light leave-ins and sprays, or reduce volume with butters.
 You can also easily achieve a variety of styles on medium density hair!
-Deep condition your hair regularly with any solution of NaturAll Club's Avocado Deep Conditioner.
+Deep condition your hair regularly with your favorite Ice Cream Treatment Deep Conditioner.